-Young Worker Readiness Certificate Course
+Young Worker Readiness Certificate course

 Are you a young worker?

 Once you’ve reviewed the material, you can take the YWRCC test online.
 Once you pass the course, print your certificate of completion.
-You must provide a copy of your Certificate to your employer and keep the original in your own files.
-If you lose your Certificate, you must retake the test.
+You must provide a copy of your certificate to your employer and keep the original in your own files.
+If you lose your certificate, you must retake the test.

 Are you an employer?

-- Proof of your youth worker’s age.
+- Proof of the youth worker’s age.

 - Written consent allowing the youth to work from their parent or guardian.